Zamiell/typescript-faq/README.md

 - Most types can be represented by both `interface` and `type`.
 - However, overall, many more types can be represented by `type` than by `interface` (e.g. unions, primitives).
-- If we always use `type` for as much stuff as we can, then we can mostly purge `interface` from our codebase entirely (except in the special case where we need to use `extends` or `implements` or declaration merging).
+- If we always use `type` for as much stuff as we can, then we can mostly purge `interface` from our codebase entirely (except in the special case where we need to use `extends` or declaration merging).
-- Thus, by having almost everything be `type`, it is easier to read the casebase, because everything is consistently declared as a `type`.
+- Thus, by having almost everything be `type`, it is easier to read the codebase, because everything is consistently declared as a `type`.

 This argument has some merit, but it does not strike me as being very convincing:

 - `extends` in particular is an extremely useful feature; many codebases will have interfaces that use `extends`.
-- Thus, even though we are trying to purge `interface` from our codebase, we will usually end up having a mix of both `type` and `interface` anyway.
+- Thus, even though we are trying to purge `interface` from our codebase, we might end up having a mix of both `type` and `interface` anyway.

-### Argument: Use `type` Because Declaration Merging Sucks
+### Argument: Use `type` Because Accidental Declaration Merging Sucks

 - As mentioned above, declaration merging is a feature that `interface` has but `type` does not.
 Subsequently, you might be tempted to immediately mark this as a win for `interface`.
 But not so fast.
-- [Matt Pocock](https://www.youtube.com/@mattpocockuk) argues that [declaration merging is dangerous](https://www.youtube.com/watch?v=zM9UPcIyyhQ) in a similar way to having global variables in your program is dangerous.
+- Some people argue that declaration merging is dangerous in a similar way to having global variables in your program is dangerous.
 Thus, declaration merging is an anti-feature, and having it exist actually makes `interface` bad.
 Because declaration merging exists, you should try to use `type` over `interface` whenever possible so that you can avoid shooting yourself in the foot.

-#### Sub-argument 1: Accidental Usage

 - But how much of a footgun is declaration merging really?
 It turns out that as long as you use ESM, all things are module scoped - meaning that there is no chance of accidental cross-file declaration merging from name clashes.
 When using ESM, [you cannot even accidentally merge with a global type](https://www.typescriptlang.org/play?#code/JYOwLgpgTgZghgYwgAgHIHsAmKDeBYAKGWQBt0E4SAFKdABwC5kBnMKUAcwG5CBfQwtgQk4UFAnQhWySKyYZsPArLAA6MhWq06SlaoCCAFUMAlAJIAhAKqGAogH1UAeQAitpYQgAPOuihhkHF4uZAB6UOQJAFsoiHAZAAtgZmR0AFcAuBBMRJQ4ACN0ADcUaFooZExkuDo6CFFmQiA)!
 - In other words, the footgun from declaration merging only really applies in very specific cases, like when writing `.d.ts` files with other interfaces in the global scope.
 This is not something that we need to do in modern applications that are written in TypeScript from the get-go.

-### Sub-argument 2: Types Should Be Constant
+### Argument: Use `type` Because Declaration Merging Allows Mutability

 - Most TypeScript programmers would agree that you should always use `const` instead of `let`, if possible.
 Programs are much easier to reason about without having to keep track of variable mutations. `let` is the root cause of many bugs!
 - This same concept applies to exported types.
 Even if an `interface` is properly exported, and both sides are using ESM, it is still possible for a consumer to mutate a library's type like this: